Click on the links for additional information.

 Hardware 10 services

-On the customer computer you can use the Chrome web browser, create or modify documents, use cloud services and USB-memories, print, watch or listen.
+On the customer computer you can use the web browser, create or modify documents, use cloud services and USB-memories, print, watch or listen.

 - Copying machine